-- (1) That the Committee endorses the Executive Decision to approve the new School Effectiveness Strategy 2018-2022. - (2) The Committee is asked to consider how it can actively support the Cabinet Member and officers in the strategy's implementation.
-For example a Task and Finish Group that meets each term and undertakes a strategic monitoring role of progress against strategy objectives. - (3) That yearly updates are provided to the full Committee.
+- (1) That the committee acknowledge the pupil performance improvement at Key Stages 1 and 2 since 2016 and recent improvements in the quality of schools - (2) The Committee is asked to consider how it can actively support the Cabinet Member and officers in the strategy's implementation. - (3) That yearly updates are provided to the full Committee.